All Episodes

 Good to be with you today.

-We see we we had these IRS whistleblowers testify before the House Ways and Means Committee, and now we discovered that Hunter Biden's lawyers demanded that Joe Biden's DOJ prosecute them.
+We see we had these IRS whistleblowers testify before the House Ways and Means Committee, and now we discovered that Hunter Biden's lawyers demanded that Joe Biden's DOJ prosecute them.

 Maybe that explains why he let the statute of limitations run out.

-And more importantly, the New York Times reported that David Weiss was ready to get not charge him with anything at all.
+And more importantly, the New York Times reported that David Weiss was ready to not charge him with anything at all.

-And new documents show that Hunter Biden's lawyers also threatened to force Joe, they would threaten to t force Joe, the president to testify if charges were brought against him.
+And new documents show that Hunter Biden's lawyers also threatened to force Joe.

-Um excuse me, that sounds like an intimidation effort on a couple of fronts there.
+Excuse me, that sounds like an intimidation effort on a couple of fronts there.

 Yeah, and no one believes the last one.

-So uh nobody believed that.
+So nobody believes that.

-But I thought the key takeaway was what you said before that, Sean, where the sweetheart deal was gonna be even sweeter.
+But I thought their key takeaway was what you said before that, Sean, where the sweetheart deal was going to be even sweeter because they weren't even going to charge Hunter Biden with the client.

-He wasn't going to have to plead guilty to anything, was the initial take.
+He wasn't going to have to plead guilty to anything was the initial take.

-And then Mr. Shapley and Mr. Ziegler came forward with their testimony that has stood up under cross-examination from the whole.
+And then Mr. Shapley and Mr. Ziegler came forward with their testimony that has stood up under cross-examination from the whole, all the Democrats on the Oversight Committee stood up under pressure.

 Their testimony has been consistent.